 Designed for big jobs.
-Features 16-gallon capacity.
+Has a 16-gallon capacity.
 Powerful suction.
 Wheeled design.
 Detachable 7-foot hose.
-Includes 5 tool head attachments.
+Includes five tool head attachments.
 Rugged construction.
 Large drain.

 Affordable.
 Designed for small jobs.
 Lightweight.
 Portable.
 Reliably strong suction.
 Holds up to 6 gallons.
-Includes 7-foot hose and 3 nozzle heads.
+Includes 7-foot hose and three nozzle heads.
 Sturdy.
 Carrying handle.
 Wheeled design.

 Its small size means it must be emptied often.

 Optimized for medium-sized jobs.
 Holds up to 9 gallons.
 Durable wheels.
-Includes 2 tool heads.
+Includes two tool heads.
 Flexible 7-foot hose.
 Convenient carrying handle.
 Large drain.
 Handy 10-foot power cord.

 Requires a bit of assembly.

 Inexpensive.
 Lightweight.
 Holds 2.5 gallons.
 Compact design.
 Blower functionality.
-Includes 5-foot hose and 2 tool heads.
-Convenient 10-foot power cord.
-Built-in cord management.
+Includes 5-foot hose and two tool heads.
+Convenient 10-foot power cord and built-in cord management.

 No drain, so it must be disassembled and emptied.